 Even though our small staff struggles to meet the composition requirements needed by our student body, we are committed to teaching literature as well.
-Of the 24 literature classes listed in our 2004-05 course catalog, five courses are being taught currently.
-We offer the following transfer electives, each of which fulfills General Education requirements (IGETC):
+Of the 24 literature electives listed in our 2004-05 course catalog, five courses are currently being taught.
+We currently offer the following transfer electives:

-- English 161 & 162, Creative Writing - Literature 441 and 442, Film Studies - Literature 371, Mexican American Literature - English 200, Introduction to Linguistics (to be articulated in December 2005) - Literature 205, New Voices in World Literature (to be articulated in December 2005)
+English 161 & 162, Creative Writing Literature 441 and 442, Film Studies Literature 371, Mexican American Literature English 680, Introduction to Linguistics (to be articulated in December 2005) Literature 205, New Voices in World Literature (to be articulated in December 2005)